sethjuarez/vision/README.md

 ![CONFIG](/imgs/11-configjson.png)

-And then we are going to replace the first portion of the URL with the function app URL:
+And then we are going to replace the first portion of the URL with the function app URL you copied above:

 ![NEWURL](/imgs/12-newurl.png)

+4. Let's save and push your changes to the repo:

 ```
 git add .